VET Program Approval and Maintenance Procedure

 5. No fees are charged for applications to add equivalent qualifications and no evidence of readiness to deliver training is required to be submitted with the application as long as the application is made within the training package transition period.

 P. Once payment for the application has been received, applications are assessed using a proportional risk-based approach.
-Quality Assurance Services
+Strategic Regulatory Services

 1. An assessment may involve a desk review or a site audit depending on the risk profile and / or the qualification being applied for.

-3. If it is determined that a site audit is required, a VRQA auditor will contact Quality Services to schedule an audit date.
+3. If it is determined that a site audit is required, a VRQA auditor will contact Strategic Regulatory Services to schedule an audit date.

 Q. VRQA to notify University of extension to Scope.
-Quality Assurance Services
+Strategic Regulatory Services

 • Director, Skills and Education Delivery